mozilla/glean.js/samples/web-app-static/README.md

 This sample contains a simple static website that will initialize Glean on page load.

-It contains a button that when clicked will trigger Glean.js events.
+The website will display a button that when clicked should trigger Glean.js events.

 ## How to run this sample